We may earn money or products from the companies mentioned in this post.

 When you don’t have meals ready, you may just grab whatever is there.
-For example, if you have had a rough day and don’t want to cook, you may grab a pizza or go through the drive thru because it is convenient.
+For example, if you have had a rough day, you may grab a pizza or use the drive thru because it is convenient.
 You may even think you are doing well if you grab a salad.
-The truth is, a fast food salad can contain a lot of calories as well as sodium depending on the ingredients and the dressing you choose that you aren’t thinking about.
-This can derail you from your goal of trying to eat healthier and can seem to be an easier option, but overtime may cause you to spend more money than you intend to.
+The truth is, a fast food salad can contain a lot of calories as well as sodium depending on the ingredients and the dressing you choose.
+This can derail you from your goal of trying to eat healthier.
+It can seem to be an easier option, but overtime may cause you to spend more money than you intend to.
 Meal planning decreases all of this.

 A health benefit you may not consider is the reduced preservatives your body would be taking in.
 For example, a lot of prepared meals you buy at the store have either high amounts of sodium or sugars.
 When you make the food at home, you can reduce this amount significantly making your meal plan an increasingly healthier option to store bought convenience foods.
 You control the ingredients when you do the preparing yourself.

 There are other health benefits, but these are the ones you are likely to notice in your life first.
-Remember, if you want further health benefits or different benefits then consider altering your meal planning to fit those health benefit goals in your daily life and long-term health goals.
+If you want further health benefits or different benefits, consider altering your meal planning to fit those benefits in your daily life and long-term health goals.

 Which benefit do you wish to start with?